ethantmcgee/formbox/DEVELOPMENT.md

 ## Notes

-To make local development easier, a nginx container that emulates production runtimes is loaded but the docker command in the backend notes.
+To make local development easier, a nginx container that emulates the production runtime is loaded by the docker command in the backend notes.
 This setup allows you to access both frontend and backend via [http://localhost](http://localhost) over port 80.